Degree Programs in the Department of Physics and Astronomy

 Graduate Teaching Assistantships (GTA), Graduate Research Assistantships (GRA) or Fellowships are available to support most students.

-- We typically have 15-25 graduate students working on their advanced degrees in physics.
-Most are supported as teachings assistants or research assisstants.
+- We typically have more than 30 graduate students working on their advanced degrees in physics.
+Many are supported as teachings assistants or research assisstants.